Tag Archive for: Medicine

 Professor Dedet’s new book*, published by Dunod (EKHO series), has been available since April 2021.

-This book recounts the history of the greatest epidemics, placing them within their broader scientific and historical context.
-It also offers us an opportunity to reflect on how epidemics emerge and on the possibility of anticipating them.
-The book includes a foreword by Françoise Barré-Sinoussi, winner of the 2008 Nobel Prize in Physiology or Medicine.
+This book recounts the history of the greatest epidemics, placing them in their broader scientific and historical context.
+It also offers us an opportunity to reflect on how epidemics arise and on the possibility of anticipating them.
+The book includes a foreword written by Françoise Barré-Sinoussi, winner of the 2008 Nobel Prize in Physiology or Medicine.

 In this new book, you address the topic of epidemics.
 Why did you decide to tackle this subject?

-This book is a reissue of an earlier work titled *Epidemics: From the Black Death to H1N1 Influenza*, published by Dunod in 2010.
+This book is a reprint of an earlier work titled *Epidemics: From the Black Death to the A/H1N1 Flu*, published by Dunod in 2010.
 In light of the current health crisis, this earlier book has sparked renewed interest.
-Dunod then offered to reissue the book and discuss the current epidemic, which I gladly accepted.
+Dunod then offered to republish the book and asked me to discuss the current epidemic, which I gladly accepted.

 How is the topic of epidemics addressed in your book?

-This book takes a two-pronged approach: first, it examinesthe history of epidemics from a scientific perspective; second, it highlights the scientific advances made in the field of epidemiology throughout history.
-But it also examines epidemics in historical context: what are the human, sociological, economic, and cultural consequences of an epidemic?
-What significance do past epidemics hold today?
+This book takes a two-pronged approach: first, it examinesthe history of epidemics from a scientific perspective; second, it highlights scientific advances in the field of epidemiology throughout history.
+But it also examines epidemics in historical context: What are the human, sociological, economic, and cultural consequences of an epidemic?
+How do past epidemics continue to influence the present?
 What factors contribute to the emergence of epidemics?
 How have they evolved throughout history?
 What is their current status?

 Who is this book intended for?